SEMICeu/documentation/editorial_flow.md

 ## Part 3: Publication of the result ([Part 3 video](https://github.com/SEMICeu/documentation/blob/main/images/step3.mp4?raw=true))

-4. Check the generated artefacts
+*4. Check the generated artefacts*

    When the artefact generation process is finished, the generated artefacts are available in the generated repository.
    In the demonstration video, the updated artefacts are found within the **directory [`/doc`]** (8).